thomaslui003/SpringBoot-Webapp-with-S3-Image-Uploader/README.md

 5. **Access Application:**:

-   Open your browser and go to http://localhost:port/ to access the ClientTrack application
+   Open your browser and go to `<http://localhost:"your port number">` to access the ClientTrack application